catalyzeio/engineering-blog/source/2015-11-06-bulk-historical-data-processing-with-Mirth.html.markdown

 tags: mirth, hl7, historical data
 ---

 A common workflow for many of our customers involves analyzing large amounts of patient information, which sometimes requires retrieving a trove of backlogged historical data from the EMR.
-In this post I will go over how we configure Mirth Connect to handle getting all of that data out of the EMR and into our customers' systems efficiently, reliably, and quickly.
+In this post I will go over how we configure Mirth Connect to handle getting all of that data out of the EMR and into our customers' systems through the HTTPS Sender efficiently, reliably, and quickly.

 ###Mirth Connect